lukecav/paddle-wp/README.md

 ## Instructions

-* Upload the plugin as a zipped archive to the Wordpress plugins tab
+* Upload the plugin as a zipped archive to the WordPress plugins tab
 * Activate the plugin
 * Set your vendor ID in the Paddle submenu of the Settings menu
 * Optionally set a custom selector to specify the element that triggers the checkout on click